Artorias-ruizi/Artorias-ruizi.github.io/_publications/WU2021TNSE.md

 title: "A Convolutional Neural Network Approach to Predicting Network Connectedness Robustness"
 collection: publications
 permalink: /publication/WU2021TNSE
-excerpt: 'This paper is about the number 2.
-The number 3 is left for future work.'
+excerpt: 'In the present paper, an efficient method based on convolutional neural network (CNN) is proposed to train for estimating the network connectedness robustness.'
 date: 2021-08-27
 venue: 'IEEE Transactions on Network Science and Engineering'
 paperurl: 'http://academicpages.github.io/files/WU2021TNSE.pdf'